 Uganda Chimpanzee + Gorilla Itinerary 2026: A Practical 5-Day Primate Route

-This is the strongest Uganda route when primates are the actual reason for the trip.
+This is the strongest Uganda route to quote when primates are the actual reason for the trip.
 It works because Kibale and Bwindi are doing distinct jobs: one gives the clearest chimpanzee experience in Uganda, the other anchors the gorilla day.

 How we verify this page